Common Relationship Challenges

 If your sex life has become dull and routine, do something about it.
 Mutual understanding is an essential part of every relationship.
 As such, both of you should openly talk about sexual needs and desires.

 You need to discuss how often you want to have sex, what positions you like, and what time you are available for sex.
 Discuss the issue with your partner and choose the solution that will make both of you happy.

 One way to bring some excitement back into your sex life is to use sex toys.
 If you are a female, you might want to search for the best squirting and ejaculating dildos.
-On the other hand, if you are a male, you may be interested in a cock ring or pocket pussy.
+On the other hand, if you are a male and looking for a male edge, you may be interested in a cock ring or pocket pussy.

 Don’t forget to pay attention to your partner’s body language.
 If they seem uncomfortable when you try something new, just back off and go back to the drawing board.
 When you stay open about your needs and desires, you will have an easier time connecting with your partner on an intimate level.

 If you start saying things like “You’ve changed” or “You’re not the same person I used to know,” it means that the honeymoon period is over.
 Unfortunately, there is no obvious solution to this problem.